PPeltola/CellScatter-predictor/README.md

 ## Running the example notebook

-The repository includes a Jupyter notebook with the code for the example use cases shown below.
-The example also includes 583 form factors to play around with.
-These form factors are from the model training data set, so predicting these will give unrealistically good results.
+The repository includes two Jupyter notebook with example code: one showing the example use cases shown below and one with code for handling the experimental formfactor data.

-To try out the example notebook, simply run ```jupyter-lab``` (from the virtual environment) after installing the requirements in your virtual environment.
+To try out the example notebooks, simply run ```jupyter-lab``` (from the virtual environment) after installing the requirements in your virtual environment.
 Jupyterlab is included in the installed requirements.
+The notebooks and all the data files used in the notebooks are found in the ```notebooks``` folder.

 ## How to use